Tom Bossert, Trump's homeland security adviser, resigns

 Sanders did not give a reason for his departure.

-Bossert, who previously served in George W. Bush's administration, was tapped to be assistant to the president for homeland security and counterterrorism in December 2016.
+Bossert, who previously served in George W. Bush's administration as deputy homeland security adviser, was tapped to become assistant to the president for homeland security and counterterrorism in December 2016.
+At the time, Trump touted Bossert as an "invaluable asset" to his team.

+He also previously held positions with the Federal Emergency Management Agency, the Small Business Administration, the Office of the Independent Counsel and in the House of Representatives, according to The Washington Post.

+Bossert was the face of the Trump administration's response to the crisis in Syria as recently as Sunday, when he appeared on ABC's "This Week."
+He said that no potential retaliatory measure should be taken "off the table" following a suspected chemical attack on the Syrian town of Douma that killed dozens, including many children.